jorourke/naim-atom-home-assistant/info.md

 # Naim Media Player Integration

-This custom integration allows you to control your Naim audio device through Home Assistant.
+Control your Naim audio device locally through Home Assistant with real-time updates and full media player functionality.

 {% if installed %}
 ## Thank you for installing!